offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 This factoring/grouping is done in exactly the same way as shown in Algorithms/Sequence Hidden Markov Models/Probability of Emitted Sequence Where Hidden Path Travels Through Node/Forward Graph Algorithm_TOPIC.
 I didn't include the re-arranged expression in the diagram above (or the diagram below) because that re-arranged expression would be huge.
 ```

-This algorithm revises the exploded HMM above to only include the transition of interest after the emission index of interest.
+This algorithm revises the exploded HMM above to only feed forward to the transition of interest after the emission index of interest.
 For example, to calculate the probability for only those hidden paths that travel through B→A after index 1 of the [y, y, z, z], the exploded HMM becomes ...

 ```{svgbob}
                                     "EXPLODED OUT HMM"